The crypto narrative has been moving at lightning pace over the past two years.

 It didn't help that JP Morgan chief exec Jamie Dimon flip-flapped between calling the whole thing a 'fraud' and then seemingly coming round to the idea of the blockchain.

 Maybe we just needed time to reflect on it all.
-The sector’s time in the wilderness since 2017 gave us just that.
+The sector's duration in the wilderness since 2017 has given us just that.

-So, with even higher highs this time around and even more attention given to this week’s sell-off, what’s changed and is there now a place for the crypto industry among our more traditional ISA assets?
+So, with higher highs in the price of Bitcoin last year, but lower lows this year, what's changed and is there now a place for the crypto industry among our more traditional ISA assets?

 Bitcoin and its band of altcoins are still going through a bit of an identity crisis.

 Should we treat them like currencies, or assets like UK and US shares, and bonds?

-Confusingly, crypto fans lie on a spectrum of wanting to disrupt money as we know it at one end, to taking a punt in the sector with their life savings at the other.
+Confusingly, cryptocurrency industry fans lie on a spectrum of wanting to disrupt money as we know it at one end, to taking a punt in the sector with their life savings at the other.

-If you remember the end of 2017, you’ll recall a lot of the reticence among the sceptics was based on this balance being ill-defined and the asset being used for speculation, not as its initial purpose.
+If you remember the end of 2017, a lot of the reticence among the sceptics was based on this balance being ill-defined and the asset being used for speculation, not for its initial purpose.